Unlock seamless workflows and faster delivery with our latest releases - Join the deep dive

 Render images and block content

-Now that you've seen how to display the title, continue to add the other bits of our posts: block content and author information.
+Now that you've seen how to display the title, continue to add the other bits of our posts: block content and images.

 Background

-With Sanity, your blog posts is part of your content model.
-They can be set up to be whatever you want, but we've used the blog schema that Sanity CLI comes with in this case.
+With Sanity, your blog posts are part of your content model.
+They can be set up to be whatever you want, but we've used some boilerplate blog post schemas.
 Your post's title is a string, the published date is saved as a datetime and so on.
-Sanity has tooling for images and block content, so we'll add those first.
+Sanity has specific tooling for images and block content, so we'll add those first.

 Images